harsh109137/Excel-Data-Analytics/README.md

 ![Dashboard Screenshot](Dashboard_image.png)

-## 2.Data Analytics Jobs Dashboard Project

-## Data Jobs Salary Analysis Project
+## 2.Data Jobs Salary Analysis Project

 This Excel project provides a comprehensive analysis of salaries and skills for various data-related jobs using multiple worksheets.
 The analysis is presented through pivot tables and interactive charts, offering insights such as: